-As the snow melts you can start to see your home’s exterior again.
-This means it is time for exterior maintenance!
 Spring melting can reveal a variety of problems with your exterior and/or yard.
 To help, we created a list of spring projects to tackle and what you might encounter along the way.

-Project: Walk around and inspect your siding.
+Project: Walk around your house and inspect your siding.

-Project: Clean the outside of your windows.
+Project: Clean the outside of your windows and check for damage.